Finding Eigenvalues the Rupert Way

-\textbf{determinant bundle of the unstable manifold} over $M$. \end{mydef} Let the transition map of the unstable bundle $E$ be denoted $\hat{\phi}_E$.
-The determinant bundle, $\Lambda^k(E)$, acquires its namesake from the construction of its transition map $\hat{\phi}^k_E$.
+$\Lambda^k(E)$ is called the \textbf{determinant bundle of the unstable manifold} over $M$; henceforth we will refer to $\Lambda^k(E)$ simply as the \textbf{determinant bundle}.
+The determinant bundle is a \textbf{line bundle}. \end{mydef} Let the transition map of the unstable bundle $E$ be denoted $\hat{\phi}_E$.
+The determinant bundle acquires its namesake from the construction of its transition map $\hat{\phi}^k_E$.
 The transition map of the $k$-dimensional unstable bundle is a $\lambda$ dependent, non-singular mapping of $k$-frames of $n$ dimensional complex vectors.
 Restricting to the equator of $M$, we thus interpret the transition map

-so that it defines an element of $\pi_1(GL(\mathbb{C},k))$.
-But notice, $\det(\hat{\phi}_E(\lambda)) \in GL(\mathbb{C},1)$ for all $\lambda \in K$, so that the determinant induces a homomorphism of fundamental groups
+so that it defines an element of $\pi_1\big(GL(\mathbb{C},k)\big)$.
+But notice, $\det\left(\hat{\phi}_E(\lambda)\right) \in GL(\mathbb{C},1)$ for all $\lambda \in K$, so that the determinant induces a homomorphism of fundamental groups